britishredcrosssociety/mapping-services-crisis-response/README.md

 Tasks involved:

-Understand flood risk where you live
+1. Understand flood risk where you live
-Find out when flooding is likely
+1. Find out when flooding is likely
-Find when to evacuate
+1. Find when to evacuate
-Prepare a grab bag
+1. Prepare a grab bag
-Prepare your home to be flooded
+1. Prepare your home to be flooded

-Who's involved
+Who's involved:

-Environment agency / GOV.UK
+* Environment agency / GOV.UK
-Local resilience forums
+* Local resilience forums
-Emergency app
+* Emergency app
-Page on redcross.org.uk
+* Page on redcross.org.uk

-Prepare for a power cut
+### Prepare for a power cut

 Tasks involved:

-Get supplies
+1. Get supplies
-Learn what to do in first few hours
+1. Learn what to do in first few hours
-Find out when power will come back on
+1. Find out when power will come back on
-Get assurance and human contact
+1. Get assurance and human contact

 Who's involved:

-Emergency app
+* Emergency app
-Power companies
+* Power companies
-Local council
+* Local council
-Local Resilience Forum
+* Local Resilience Forum
-Priority Services Register
+* Priority Services Register

-Prepare for severe cold weather
+### Prepare for severe cold weather

 Tasks involved: